j-g-b/j-g-b.github.io/menu/about.md

 title: About
 ---

-I am currently a second year PhD student in the [Department of Statistical Science](https://stat.duke.edu) at Duke University.
+I am currently a third year PhD student in the [Department of Statistical Science](https://stat.duke.edu) at Duke University.
 My work is jointly supervised by Professors [Peter Hoff](http://pdhoff.github.io) and [Sayan Mukherjee](http://sayanmuk.github.io).

+My interests outside of Statistics include:

+- Music
+- Russian language and literature
+- Meditation and the science of the first-person

 ### Previous work